Western-SPRINT/SurfNIRS/README.md

 ![](logo.png)

-**Notice 1: A live demo will be presented at the poster for the first hour of the session.**

-**Notice 2: Version 1.0 will be released in the next few days.
-A very early build is already available, but I strongly recommend that you wait for the full release as it will contain expanded compatibility, better performance, and more.**
+**Thank you for your enthusiasm and feedback during the poster session!
+I will put the finishing touches on v1 over the next few days and release it later this week.
+If you would like to be notified, then please join the mailing list linked below.**

 # SurfNIRS: Surf Your fNIRS Data with Ease!
 Hello SurfIR!
 Welcome to SurfNIRS, an **all-in-one data surfer for fNIRS data**.